Kerawos/AK_Spring_Exercise_SerializableRegexTODO/Redame.md

 second part of the exercise is to implement two methods:

-- saveObject - save object to file - write;
+- saveObject - save object to file - write(*remember to make user password unreadable after loading);

 - loadObject - load object from file - read;